Comparison Guides

 How do cleaning companies confirm cleaners before a shift?

-A simple workflow is to send the schedule, ask each assigned cleaner to confirm, mark accepted or no-response status, follow up before the shift, and start cover when someone cannot work.
+A simple workflow is to send the schedule, ask each assigned cleaner to confirm, review unconfirmed shifts, manually follow up before the shift, and move a shift to pending cover when someone says they cannot make it.

 What happens when a cleaner does not reply in a group chat?

-The manager usually has to follow up manually, call the cleaner, or ask for backup coverage.
-A confirmation workflow keeps the no-response status visible until it is resolved.
+The manager usually has to follow up manually, call the cleaner, or arrange coverage.
+A confirmation workflow keeps the shift visible as unconfirmed until the cleaner responds or the owner or admin decides the next step.

 When should a cleaning team move from group chat to shift confirmation software?

-Move when managers spend too much time chasing replies, cannot quickly see who accepted, or discover cover problems too close to the client visit.
+Move when managers spend too much time chasing replies, cannot quickly see who confirmed, or discover pending-cover shifts too close to the client visit.

 Can small cleaning teams still use WhatsApp?